bio-ontology-research-group/opa2vec/README.md

   - **-pretrained [pre-trained model]**
   Pre-trained word2vec model for background knowledge.
 If no pre-trained model is specified, the program will assume you have downloaded the default pre-trained model from http://bio2vec.net/data/pubmed_model/ (Please download all three files).
 The PMC trained model is also available in the same directory.
 Many of the word2vec parameters including the vector size are pre-defined in the pre-trained model and could not be changed.
 The vector size provided in our pre-defined model is 200, but you can provide your own pre-trained model with the vector size that you prefer.

+  -**-reasoner [reasoner]**
+  Preferred reasoner to use to reasone over ontology between either elk or hermit.
+Elk is the default reasoner used by the ontology.

 In more detail: